Zelensky calls for direct talks with Putin as U.S. embassy says nuclear plant attack is ‘a war crime’

 “This is not the time to divide, it is the time to unite,” Peskov said.
 “And unite around our president.”

-In addition to the U.S. Embassy in Kyiv calling the overnight attack a war crime, British Prime Minister Boris Johnson said he’s seeking an emergency session of the U.N.
+In addition to the U.S. Embassy in Kyiv calling the overnight attack a war crime, British Prime Minister Boris Johnson said he is seeking an emergency session of the U.N.
 Security Council on Friday to discuss the fire at the Zaporizhzhia plant.

 In his Friday video, Zelensky urged Russians not to “remain silent” following the overnight attack.
 He urged Russians to remember the impact of the deadly 1986 catastrophe at the Chernobyl nuclear plant.